How to Add Volume to Fine and Flat Hair

 If your arms are getting tired holding the hairdryer, you're more likely to give up too early - so the solution is to remove as much moisture as you can, before you even pick up the dryer.

 A microfiber towel will draw a lot more moisture out of your hair than an ordinary cotton one.
-The trick is to buy a body-sized version, not a so-called "hair towel".
-Most hair towels are too small to wrap round your head, and you can't towel-dry your hair with a turban!
-The body towel is made of exactly the same material.
+I prefer this body-sized version, not a "hair towel".
+Most hair towels are too small to wrap securely round your head, and you can't towel-dry your hair with a turban!
+I've had mine for more than ten years and it's still going strong.

 Blow Drying Technique